 Wine Tourism Spain – Lesser Known Wine Country

 When people talk about Spanish wine regions they tend to focus on the big guys, like Rioja, or Penedes, where cava is produced.
 But, there are some really interesting options for wine country tours in Catalonia, the region of Spain that surrounds Barcelona.
-The region includes Penedes but also includes Valencia, and the Emporda wine region of the Costa Brava, which reaches all the way to France.
+The region includes Penedes and the Emporda wine region of the Costa Brava, which reaches all the way to France.
 South of Barcelona there are Valencia wine tours as well.
 Although Valencia is not part of modern-day Catalonia, it has historic Catalan influences.
 Be prepared to see big things from these regions in the future, as they mature.
 You’re sure to see them in the wine news soon!

 Valencia Wine Tours